 Rodents are tiny, fuzzy and hyper.
 They are very small, but there are a few essential oils that they can have.
 With our current hamster, we have tried all three essential oils.
 We have discovered that he loves them!
 His all-time favorite though is lavender.

 Some Oils Rodents Can’t Have:

 With our hamster, we have found that we don’t need to dilute, but every hamster is different.
-We typically put lavender, On Guard or frankincense on our hands and let him play in our hands for a few minutes.
+We typically put lavender or frankincense on our hands and let him play in our hands for a few minutes.
 We also use a drop of lavender in the vinegar water when cleaning his cage.